 And, as if right on cue, the future occupational therapist provided another strong testament to the LENS program by quoting a symbolic line from the novel The Road by Cormac McCarthy, a book she had recently read in a class led by English Professor Dr. Amy Oatis.

 “As I told Dr. Oatis, I intend to carry the fire into whatever comes next for me, and I am able to thank Ozarks for that,” McCarron said.
 “Ozarks will always have a place in my heart as home, and one day I hope to return the favor to the place that helped me start on the path towards achieving my goals.”

 Though they’re doing it in markedly different ways, 2016 graduates Liliam López and Debora Castro are each using their University of the Ozarks business degrees to make a positive impact in their respective Central America countries.

-Walton International Scholars visited campus recently and talked about their
+The two former Walton International Scholars visited campus recently and talked about their professional careers.

 The Agrolibano Group exports more than 4,000 large shipping containers of melons each growing season, which runs from December to May.
 While the fruit is shipped around the world, about 50 percent of the melons head to either the United States or Europe.
 López is the coordinator of the Great Britain account, handling financial reports, quality control and customer service.

 López, who has worked for the company for almost three years, said it is especially satisfying to know that she is helping to promote and advance Honduras through her work.